CoLoDot/leia/README.md

 # Leia 2.0

-Leia is a full stack application.
-This is an API build with python and Django Rest Framework using React.JS in user interface.
+Leia is an open source project built with python and javascript.

 ### Setup